michaelgreenacre/CODAinPractice/README.md

 R scripts and data sets from other publications

-CAGEOscript.R: script related to the article "A comparison of amalgamation logratio balances and isometric logratio balances in compositional data analysis", by Michael Greenacre, Eric Grunsky and John Bacon-Shone, Computers and Geosciences (2020)
+ARTICLE: "A comparison of amalgamation logratio balances and isometric logratio balances in compositional data analysis", by Michael Greenacre, Eric Grunsky and John Bacon-Shone, Computers and Geosciences (2020)

+CAGEOscript.R: script related Greenacre, Grunsky & Bacon-Shone (2020)

-SLRscript.R: script related to article " Amalgamations are valid in compositional data analysis, can be used in agglomerative clustering, and their logratios have an inverse transformation", by Michael Greenacre, Applied Computing and Geosciences (2020)
+ARTICLE: "Amalgamations are valid in compositional data analysis, can be used in agglomerative clustering, and their logratios have an inverse transformation", by Michael Greenacre, Applied Computing and Geosciences (2020)

-amphipod_ratios.R: script related to the article "The selection and analysis of fatty acid ratios: A new approach for the univariate and multivariate analysis of fatty acid trophic markers in marine pelagic organisms", by Martin Graeve and Michael Greenacre, Limnology & Oceanography Methods (2020)
+SLRscript.R: script related to article

+ARTICLE: "The selection and analysis of fatty acid ratios: A new approach for the univariate and multivariate analysis of fatty acid trophic markers in marine pelagic organisms", by Martin Graeve and Michael Greenacre, Limnology & Oceanography Methods (2020)

+amphipod_ratios.R: script related to the article by Graeve & Greenacre (2020)

 amphipods.csv: data set for R script above